fchastanet/bash-tools/README.md

 Command: cli [-h|--help] prints this help and exits
 Command: cli [<container>] [user] [command]

-    <container> : container should be one of these values : express_1
+    <container> : container should be one of these values (provided by 'docker ps'):
+        webserver,mysql,php-fpm,redis,mailhog,mysql8,apache2,redis,mailhog
-        if not provided, it will load the container specified in default configuration
+        if not provided, it will load the container specified in default configuration (project-apache2)

 examples:
     to connect to mysql container in bash mode with user mysql